jetmonk/cl-srpc/README.md

 elements are the IV (initialiation vector), and the remaining elements are ciphertext.

-The ciphertext, when decrypted by ironclad, has
+The ciphertext, when decrypted by ironclad, has the form

+   ``Nhhhhhhh...TTTT...ppp...``

-  *  one NPAD byte giving the length of the padding at the end; padding is both to make the input a multiple of block size, and to randomize length
+  *  [N] - one NPAD byte giving the length of the padding at the end; padding is both to make the input a multiple of cipher block size, and to randomize length of messages.
-  *  the +HASH-ALGO+ hash of everything that follows
+  *  [hhh...] - the +HASH-ALGO+ hash of everything that follows.
-  *  the plaintext string, after it was converted to utf-8 byte array
+  *  [TTT...] - the plaintext string, after it was converted to utf-8 byte array.
-  *  some padding at end, so that the total length is a multiple the block size, and so the length of the transmission is randomized.
+  *  [pppp...] - some padding at end, so that the total length is a multiple the block size, and so the length of the transmission is randomized.
 This padding is stripped out during decryption.